siggame/siggame.github.io/about.md

 -----------

-In addition to developing novel games for MegaMinerAI, the SIG-Game Development team develops and maintains a framework to host MegaMinerAI and other programming competitions.
+In addition to developing novel games for MegaMinerAI, the ACM-Game Development team develops and maintains a framework to host MegaMinerAI and other programming competitions.
 Though game details are kept secret until competition day, our framework is open source and available on <a target="_blank" href="https://github.com/siggame">GitHub</a>.

-As our competition attendance has grown to record levels, the SIG-Game Developers have begun a redesign of the competition framework.
+As our competition attendance has grown to record levels, the ACM-Game Developers have begun a redesign of the competition framework.
 Each component of the framework is open source and available on GitHub.